 What if my pet is not registered with you?

-Our duty vet will still treat your pet in an emergency, but we do charge a surcharge of £50 for non registered clients.
+If you are not registered with us or any of the above practices, our duty vet will still treat your pet in an emergency.
+However we do charge a surcharge of £50 for non registered clients.
 We will ensure that the details of your pets treatment is sent to your usual vet by the time they open in the morning.

 If you would like to see our kennels and cattery facilities where your pet will be looked after overnight then please click here to take a virtual tour of the practice or call us on 01483 414747 to arrange a guided tour of the building.